Art has always been a medium of expression, communication and revolution!

 In 2018, her exhibition at EXPO Chicago, a Black History Month exhibition in New Jersey in 2019, and her artworks in books like “Journey of Hope” were some of the most fantastic contemporary artworks that won tons of hearts.

-One of the most famous contemporary black artists, Carrie Mae Weens is especially known for her works in text, fabric, audio, digital images, and installation videos.
+One of the most famous contemporary black artists, Carrie Mae Weems is infamous for her works in text, fabric, audio, digital images, and installation videos.

 Her fame is mostly credited to her portrayal of the grievances the black community faces day in and day out.

-Her artworks take huge jabs at racism, sexism, politics, and personal identity.
+If you want to witness artworks that take huge jabs at racism, sexism, politics, and personal identity, Mae Weems is your person!

-In her latest interview, she also mentioned that the main objective of her artwork is to lift the status of the African American community in the USA.
+In one of her recent interviews, she clearly stated that the main objective of her artwork is to lift the status of the African American community in the USA.

 Eventually, she decided to continue her art schooling, graduating from the California Institute of Arts at the age of 28.